dilipkumar08/projects/Youtube_channel_data_extraction_and_storing_in_MongoDb/readme.md

 6. Replace the `API_KEY` variable with your YouTube API key.

+7. Replace the `MongoDB connection URL` with your local or desired point of storage.

-7. Run the script using Python:
+8. Run the script using Python:

    ```bash
    streamlit run YTDE_FE.py